 *Adapted from Campus Labs – SUCSS Assessment Planning Worksheet

-Student Services' Assessment, Learning, and Evaluation provides leadership, support, expertise for assessment of Student Services, and student involvement tracking.
+Student Services Strategy, Assessment, and Evaluation team provides leadership, support, expertise for assessment of Student Services, and student involvement tracking.
 Assessment promotes evidence-based service and student life program improvement through the use of surveys, interviews, focus groups, and consultations to enhance the McGill student experience.
 Areas of responsibility include:

 - Program specific assessment, e.g., MasterCard Foundation Scholars' Program Monitoring, Evaluation, and Learning, including the African Alumni Study

 - National benchmarking, e.g., the National College Health Assessment, Counselling and Mental Health Benchmark Study, Multi-Institutional Study of Leadership

 - Annual and strategic planning, including presentations at advisory boards, working groups, and awareness weeks